EnginedJS/engined-messenger-aws/README.md

-# engined-messenger-aws
+# engined-notification-aws

-Local messenger use aws sns backend for engined.
+Local notification use aws sns backend for engined.

 ## Installation